alissiawells/book-resources/README.md

+# InfoSec, ML, NLP, CS
-# This repository contains resourses dedicated to Cybersecurity & Machine Learning primarly.
+### Primarly on the topic of Cybersecurity & Machine Learning

+Natual Language Processing for Forensics, especially authorship identification, is on the folder NLP4F

 ## BOOKS
 </n>